MikeyBurkman/eggnog/README.md

 // This file is at the root of our project, alongside node_modules var Context = require('eggnog').Context;

-var context = new Context({
+var context = new Context('src'); // Point eggnog at our source directory
-  srcDirectory: __dirname + '/src', // Where your source is.
-Our code is all in src/
-  nodeModulesAt: __dirname // Where the node_modules directory is (for requiring external libraries) });

-// context.main() will find the "main" module, load it and any transitive dependencies,
+// context.loadModule('server/index') will find the "server/index" module in the 'src' directory,
-//  and then execute its init() function.
+//  load it and any transitive dependencies, and then execute its function, automatically supplying
+//  its transitive dependencies as the arguments.
-// It returns whatever the main module returned. var app = context.main();
+// It returns whatever the main module returned. var app = context.loadModule('server/index');
 ```

 ##### And launching our application is nothing special